skov11/modular-discord-bot/README.md

 **Logging not working**

-- Ensure log channel ID is correct in configuration
+- Run `node check-config.js` to verify log channel configuration
 - Verify bot has "Send Messages" permission in log channel
-- Check file system permissions for log file creation
+- Check `bot.log` file in the root directory for file-based logs
+- Ensure verification events are marked with `[VERIFICATION]` prefix in logs

 **DMs not being sent**